eficode-academy/kubernetes-katas/08-storage-basic-dynamic-provisioning.md

 -----------------

-## Fully-Automatic / Fully-Dynamic provisioning:
+## Fully-Automatic / Fully-Dynamic provisioning - with StatefulSets:
 When you want to provide some persistent storage to your pods, yet easily managed by the developers themselves, without adding any load on people managing the cluster , or without complicating the CI/CD pipelines,  you need to use **"StatefulSet"** instead of **"Deployment"** object, and use **"PersistentVolumeClaimTemplate"** inside those StatefulSet(s).

 When StatefulSet objects are created - and they use `PersistentVolumeClaimTemplate` directive/field inside them, then kubernetes creates a PVC at the time the Statefulset is created, creates a corresponding PV and binds them together.
 The only advantage is, that when a StatefulSet is deleted, the PVC it spawned is **not deleted**.
 When you re-created the StatefulSet, kubernetes does not create yet another PVC.
 Instead, it uses the existing PVC.
 This type of storage is suitable for stateful services like `mysql`, etc. Though you should remember that the default "Reclaim Policy" may still be set to "Delete" for this PV-PVC pair, (as it is derived from the storage class), and the PV **will be deleted** if it's related PVC is ever deleted.
 To prevent accidents and data loss, you should patch the PV right after it is created , to change it's Reclaim Policy to Retain instead of Delete.
 That way even if the related PVC is deleted, the PV will continue to exist and you can recover data by creating a PVC manually and binding it to this existing PV manually, and then using some utility pod to extract the data our of the PV.